Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_nodejs.md

 ## Step 6: Read back the raw value from Basis Theory

 With our value safely stored in a Token, let’s read that value back to our system.
-To do this, we will make an HTTP GET request to the [Basis Theory Get a Token API](https://docs.basistheory.com/api-reference/#tokens-get-a-token) and print the request’s response and raw string value.
+To do this, we will make an HTTP GET request to the [`/tokens/{id}`](https://docs.basistheory.com/api-reference/#tokens-get-a-token) endpoint and print the response's raw string value.

 We are using the `token.data.id` from the previous Token we created to inject the `id` into the Get a token request.
-Update the `BT-API-KEY` header with the API Key you created in Step 2:
+Update the `BT-API-KEY` header with the API Key you created in Step 3:

 ```jsx
 const readToken = await axios.get(`https://api.basistheory.com/tokens/${token.data.id}`,